muratk5n/thirdwave/en/README.md

 ---

-No acknowledgement on US/UA's role on bringing the conflict to where it is..
+No acknowledgement on US/UA's role bringing the conflict to where it is..

 ---